dotnet/docs-maui/docs/macos/deployment/publish-app-store.md

 ### Set the app category

-Categories help users discover your app on the App Store.
+Categories help users discover your app on the Mac App Store.
 You can set the app's primary category in your *Info.plist* file:

 ```xml
 <key>LSApplicationCategoryType</key>